jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

     ![Screenshot of the o365ready.com website showing the lab number provisioning tool form.](.\Linked_Image_Files\M01_L01_E01_T02.png)

+> [!NOTE]
-If you have restarted this lab or if the lab timer has expired and the virtual machines were reset, you will likely have a new public IP address.
+> If you have restarted this lab or if the lab timer has expired and the virtual machines were reset, you will likely have a new public IP address.
 Perform the following steps to update your lab domain delegation zone's public IP address.

 1. In Microsoft Edge, browse to [http://www.o365ready.com](http://www.o365ready.com/).